nonwaves/GGM_personal_site/README.md

-Simple personal site built using the official Gatsbyjs documentation and following the tutorial as a starter.
+Simple personal site built using Gatsbyjs and deployed on Gatsby Cloud